vfields/rancid-tomatillos/docs/README.md

 <p align="center"><img width="750" src="https://user-images.githubusercontent.com/63877492/197593670-a19fd3ac-18f8-4538-9c7c-2e46694a0c77.gif" alt="Rancid Tomatillos bad URL preview gif"></p>

 <br />
-This paired project was assigned at during the third module of Turing's Front-End Engineering program, about 13-14 weeks into its students learning how to code.
+This paired project was assigned during the third module of Turing's Front-End Engineering program, about 13-14 weeks into its students learning how to code.
 The details of this project are outlined in <a href="https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html">this</a> project spec.

 ### Built With